Cracko298/Better-Binary-Model-Format/README.md

                                                 4 = ZLib
                                                 5 = LZMA
 ```
+- Even without compression the Models are almost always less than 18-19% of the original model file-size (415kb file to just 75kb).
+- With compression it gets even better with nearly 4-6% of the original model file-size (turning a 415kb file to just 18kb).

 ## Rendering Model:
 - You can render your compiled model by using command:
 ```